B Major is a triad chord which is consists of three notes:

-To hold B Major, do these steps:
+To hold the B Major guitar chord, open position, and do these steps:

 Be aware not to play the fifth and sixth strings.
 You can mute these strings by using your left-hand thumb.